larrybotha/zero2prod/README.md

 - `[[key]]` in `Cargo.toml` indicates we're working with an array
   - a Rust project may have only one library, but may have multiple binaries

+#### Extractors

+- extractors in `actix_web` extract data from incoming requests, including:
+  - getting dynamic path segments
+  - query parameters
+  - parsing JSON-encoded request bodies
+  - and more...
+- the extractor we're going to use to extract data from requests that have the content type of `application/www-x-form-urlencoded` is `actix_web::web::Form`
+  - `Form` expects a generic type, and that type must implement serde's `DeserializeOwned` trait

 ### `tokio`

 - `tokio::test` spins up a new runtime for every test